SamMast/Bamazon/README.md

 * If you would like to enter as a Manager, enter ```node bamazonManager.js```
 * If you would like to enter as a Supervisor, enter ```node bamazonSuperVisor.js```

-See below for more details on the modes (and Screenshots)
+See below for more details on the modes (and Screenshots).

 ## Modes: